-- Total validated4 TdP surviving cases (n=106): 28.9 / million-person-years - Total possible TdP cases, including fatalities (n=528): 143.8 / million-person-years - Cases meeting screening criteria (n=861): 234.6 / million-person-years
+- Total validated TdP surviving cases (n=106): 28.9 / million-person-years - Total possible TdP cases, including fatalities (n=528): 143.8 / million-person-years - Cases meeting screening criteria (n=861): 234.6 / million-person-years

 The Sarganas et al. study was prospective, and, therefore, initial screening was likely more specific, without sacrificing sensitivity, for TdP, than was the Molokhia et al. study.
 While the Molokhia et al. study was retrospective and resulted in higher estimated rates, it is probably the one most relevant to assessing the adequacy of the specificity of the Zivin et al. outcome variable of "ventricular arrhythmia".
-The Molokhia et al. and Zivin et al. study was similar to the initial case acquisition criteria in the Molokhia et al. study.
+The Molokhia et al. and Zivin et al. studies were both retrospective and the "ventricular arrhythmia" outcome in the Zivin et al. study was similar to the initial case acquisition criteria in the Molokhia et al. study.
 In the Molokhia et al. study, the estimated rate of screening events was approximately 235 / million-person-years.